 In 2017, 1,083 fatal crashes occurred in Pennsylvania – leading to 1,137 deaths overall.

-At Dallas W. Hartman P.C., Attorneys at Law, we wanted to find out where exactly these fatal crashes were occurring – and if there were any stretches of road where they occurred more frequently.
+At Dallas W. Hartman P.C., Attorneys at Law, our Pittsburgh personal injury attorneys wanted to find out where exactly these fatal crashes were occurring, and if there were any stretches of road where they occurred more frequently.

 With the help of data visualization firm 1Point21 Interactive, we analyzed three years of data from the National Highway Traffic Safety Administration’s Fatality Analysis Reporting System (FARS) to map out sections of road in Pennsylvania with the highest amount of fatal crashes.